chicagohaskell/chicagohaskell.com-hakyll/posts/2015-04-27-initialcommit.md

 In this inaugural post, I'll introduce myself and the possible topics that I'll tackle in this blog.

+I studied Physics and Mathematics at the University of Illinois in Urbana-Champaign.
+I worked for Prof. Karin Dahmen in studying complex systems.
+Specifically, we were interested in the statistics of avalanche-like phenomena.

+I'm an avid Haskell programmer.

 Haskell
 physics
 mathematics